rabbah/nimbella-cli/doc/README.md

 ```
 > nim auth list
-Namespace            Current Storage  Redis API Host
+  Namespace            Current Storage   Redis Production Project
-<your namespace>       yes     yes     yes  https://...
+✓ <your namespace>       yes     yes      yes     no      <any>
 ```

+As a new user, your credential store has only one entry, but, if you or your team acquires more namespaces, there can be multiple entries.
 Here’s more information about the table displayed in the response:

-*   The **Current** column displays `yes` when there is just one namespace.
-The Nimbella deployer will deploy this namespace in the absence of other directives.
+*   The **Current** column displays `yes` for exactly one namespace.
+    - The Nimbella deployer will deploy this namespace in the absence of other directives.
+    - This entry is also marked by a check mark for added emphasis
-*   The **Storage** column indicates whether the namespace has provision for web content storage as discussed in [Adding static web content](adding-static-web-content).
+*   The **Storage** column indicates whether the namespace has provision for web content storage as discussed in [Adding static web content](#adding-static-web-content).
 There is also a second object storage bucket available for general use, not connected to the web.
 *   The **Redis** column indicates whether the namespace has a Redis key-value storage instance available for use by actions.
-*   Usually, a Nimbella developer has just one **API Host** and all namespaces use the same one.
-To add more API hosts, see the section on [Multiple API Hosts](#working-with-other-openwhisk-hosts).
+*   The **Production** and **Project** columns become meaningful as you begin to define Nimbella [projects](#about-projects) and wish to [tie namespaces to projects](#tieing-namespaces-to-projects).

 ### Create and manage multiple namespaces